Securing the Future of Artificial Intelligence and Machine Learning at Microsoft

 Special Thanks to Mark Cartwright and Graham Calladine

-Artificial Intelligence (AI) and Machine Learning (ML) are already making a big impact on how people work, socialize, and live their lives.
+Artificial Intelligence (AI) and Machine Learning (ML) are already making a large impact on how people work, socialize, and live their lives.
 As consumption of products and services built around AI/ML increases, specialized actions must be undertaken to safeguard not only your customers and their data, but also to protect your AI and algorithms from abuse, trolling and extraction.
 This document shares some of Microsoft’s security lessons-learned from designing products and operating online services built on AI.
-While it is difficult to predict how this area will unfold, we have concluded that there are actionable issues to address now.
+While it's difficult to predict how this area unfolds, we have concluded that there are actionable issues to address now.
 Moreover, we found that there are strategic problems that the tech industry must get ahead of to insure the long-term safety of customers and security of their data.

-This document is not about AI-based attacks or even AI being leveraged by human adversaries.
-Instead, we focus on issues that Microsoft and industry partners will need to address to protect AI-based products and services from highly sophisticated, creative and malicious attacks, whether carried out by individual trolls or entire wolfpacks.
+This document isn't about AI-based attacks or even AI being leveraged by human adversaries.
+Instead, we focus on issues that Microsoft and industry partners need to address to protect AI-based products and services from highly sophisticated, creative and malicious attacks, whether carried out by individual trolls or entire wolf packs.

-This document focuses entirely on security engineering issues unique to the AI/ML space, but due to the expansive nature of the InfoSec domain it is understood that issues and findings discussed here will overlap to a degree with the domains of privacy and ethics.
+This document focuses entirely on security engineering issues unique to the AI/ML space, but due to the expansive nature of the InfoSec domain it's understood that issues and findings discussed here overlap to a degree with the domains of privacy and ethics.
 As this document highlights challenges of strategic importance to the tech industry, the target audience for this document is security engineering leadership industry-wide.

 Our early findings suggest that: